50 best movies to watch on Netflix right now - TheNewsTrace

 Sense and Sensibility (1995)

 Avoiding the chocolate-box visuals that cheapen so many British costume dramas, director Ang Lee brings a refreshing interval realism to Jane Austen’s story of two sisters that enables Emma Thompson’s respectful Oscar-winning script to flourish.
-Thompson, Kate Winslet, Alan Rickman and Hugh Grant star.
+The mouthwatering line-up options Thompson, Kate Winslet, Alan Rickman and Hugh Grant.

 Watch on Netflix